 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities that employers seek in graduates of the Public Interest Communication master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Council is chaired by the program director.
+The Council is chaired by the program coordinator for the specialization.

 Director, Center for Public Interest Communication at the University of Florida

 Ann Christiano is the Frank Karel Chair in Public Interest Communications at the University of Florida’s College of Journalism and Communications and the Director of the newly established Center for Public Interest Communications.
 In that role, she is developing a first-ever curriculum in public interest communications, connecting practitioners and scholars who are already working in the field, and nurturing and sharing research that can advance this newly emerging academic discipline.
 Public Interest Communications uses science-driven strategic communications and storytelling to advance positive social change.